Theoretical Foundations of Conformal Prediction: Conditional independence with a discrete confounder

 \subsection{Formulating a local permutation test}

 For testing marginal (i.e., unconditional) independence, $X\indep Y$, we can simply permute the $X$ values to simulate a draw from the null distribution as in Section~\ref{sec:marginal-independence-testing} above.
 When testing conditional independence, $X\indep Y \mid W$, for a \emph{discrete} confounder $W$, we now see that we can use exactly the same strategy by partitioning the data into groups.

-The intuition is as follows.
 If we think of the distribution $P$ on $(X,Y,W)$ as describing the general population from which data points are sampled, for any specific value $w$ for the confounder we can consider the `subpopulation' of data points for which $W=w$.
 Within this subpopulation, $X$ and $Y$ are independent---and so it is again valid to permute $X$ values in order to resample the data and test the null hypothesis.
 See Figure~\ref{fig:local-perm-test-discrete} for an illustration.

 Formally, we can define the local permutation test as follows.
-We are given an i.i.d.\ sample of data $((X_i, Y_i, W_i) )_{i\in[n]}$ drawn from $P\in\cP_{X\times Y\times W}$, where $\cP_{X\times Y\times W}$ is the space of all distributions on $\cX\times\cY\times\cW$.
+We are given an i.i.d.\ sample of data $((X_i, Y_i, W_i) )_{i\in[n]}$ drawn from $P\in\cP_{(X,Y,W)}$, where $\cP_{(X,Y,W)}$ is the space of all distributions on $\cX\times\cY\times\cW$.
 Let $\cS_n(\bfW) \subseteq \cS_n$ be the set of permutations of $\{1, \ldots, n\}$ that preserve the value of the vector of confounders $\bfW = (W_1, \ldots, W_n)$---i.e.,

 Then, given some choice of test statistic $T:(\cX\times\cY\times\cW)^n\rightarrow\R$, the local permutation test is defined as

 (Analogously to the notation defined for the marginal independence testing setting, we will write $T(\bfX,\bfY,\bfW)$ to denote $T((X_1,Y_1,W_1),\dots,(X_n,Y_n,W_n))$.)